 Look for moisture-wicking and quick drying materials.
 Most sock liners are made from wool, nylon or acrylic, polypropylene and/or polyester blends.

 These fabrics are ideal for sweaty feet.
 They pull moisture away from your feet and redirect it onto your outer pair of socks or your hiking shoes.

-This helps keep your feet dry which keeps them cool.
+Synthetic materials, in particular, can help keep your feet dry which keeps them cool.
 It also makes your feet more resistant to blisters.

 When your feet are wet from sweat, your skin is softer.
 Soft, moist skin is more susceptible to blisters than dry feet.

 Yes, sock liners do really work.
 Whether you choose to wear them alone or with an outer sock, sock liners are great for hiking in any weather.